abelsquidhead/MobileDevOpsWithMSStack/README.md

     <img src="media/2017-04-07_11-20-33.png" width="640"/>

     >**Talking Point**: We also need to gather analytics and telemtry.
 Is my app up or down, is my app performing well, and what are users doing in my app?
-HockeyApp can give us this information as well.
+HockeyApp can also give us this information.

 11. Next slide